tessell-cloud/terraform-provider-tessell/docs/data-sources/db_service.md

 - `description` (String) User specified description for the DB Service
 - `edition` (String) Edition of the software image that has been used to create the DB Service (e.g. COMMUNITY/ENTERPRISE etc)
 - `enable_deletion_protection` (Boolean) This field specifies whether to enable deletion protection for the DB Service.
 If this is enabled, the deletion for the DB Service would be disallowed until this setting is disabled.
+- `enable_perf_insights` (Boolean) This field specifies whether to enable performance insights for the DB Service.
 - `enable_stop_protection` (Boolean) This field specifies whether to enable stop protection for the DB Service.
 If this is enabled, the stop for the DB Service would be disallowed until this setting is disabled.
 - `engine_configuration` (List of Object) This field details the DB Service engine configuration details like - parameter profile, or options profile (if applicable) are used to configure the DB Service. (see [below for nested schema](#nestedatt--engine_configuration))
 - `engine_type` (String)